aleph1/neutralinojs-macos-binaries/README.md

-# Compiled macOS Binaries for Neutralinojs
+# Compiled Neutralinojs Binaries for macOS 11
 Newer versions of [Neutralinojs](https://github.com/neutralinojs/neutralinojs) include binaries for macOS 12+.
 This repo includes compiled versions for macOS 11 that resolve crashes when trying to run the newer binaries see: https://github.com/neutralinojs/neutralinojs/issues/265.

 These binaries were built as follows: